malikpiara/moonwith/posts/franklin-method.md

 ![](https://user-images.githubusercontent.com/6923650/227373891-387684c0-413f-4d5b-b23f-3833577475dc.png)

 What are the values and traits you would like to cultivate?
 Do you have a system in place to help you improve?
-I'd love to hear from you.